 These services no longer operate to St James, Martin Place or Circular Quay.
 You can change at the corner of Park and Elizabeth streets for buses to Circular Quay, or alight at the corner of Park and George streets for trains at Town Hall.

 For further details and to plan your trip, visit: http://mysydney.nsw.gov.au/plan-my-trip

 From the Watson’s Bay ferry terminal, Vaucluse House is about 7 minutes on the 325 bus, or a 30-minute walk, about 2km along the shoreline via Parsley Bay.

-There is free parking in the grounds from 7am to 5pm.
+There is free parking in the grounds from 8.30am to 4.30pm.
 See below for drop-off and parking arrangements for people with disabilities.